SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Abstract

 \section{Abstract}

 Temporal action segmentation is a task to classify each frame in the video with an action label.
 However, it is quite expensive to annotate every frame in a large corpus of videos to construct a comprehensive supervised training dataset.
-Thus in this work we explore a self-supervised method that operates on a corpus of unlabeled videos and predicts a likely set of temporal segments across the videos.
-To do this we leverage self-supervised video classification approaches to perform unsupervised feature extraction.
-On top of these features we develop CAP, a novel co-occurrence action parsing algorithm that can not only capture the correlation among sub-actions underlying the structure of activities, but also estimate the temporal trajectory of the sub-actions in an accurate and general way.
-We evaluate on both classic datasets (Breakfast, 50Salads) and emerging fine-grained action datasets (FineGym) with more complex activity structures and similar sub-actions.
-Results show that our method achieves state-of-the-art performance on all three datasets with up to 22\% improvement, and can even outperform some weakly-supervised approaches, demonstrating its effectiveness and generalizability.
+Thus in this work we propose an unsupervised method, namely SSCAP, that operates on a corpus of unlabeled videos and predicts a likely set of temporal segments across the videos.
+SSCAP leverages Self-Supervised learning to extract distinguishable features and then applies a novel Co-occurrence Action Parsing algorithm to not only capture the correlation among sub-actions underlying the structure of activities, but also estimate the temporal path of the sub-actions in an accurate and general way.
+We evaluate on both classic datasets (Breakfast, 50Salads) and the emerging fine-grained action dataset (FineGym) with more complex activity structures and similar sub-actions.
+Results show that SSCAP achieves state-of-the-art performance on all datasets and can even outperform some weakly-supervised approaches, demonstrating its effectiveness and generalizability.